Challenges in commercial real estate

 High interest rates have another adverse consequence.
 In addition to depressing property prices, they result in a slowdown in general economic activity.
 This further lowers the demand for commercial property and changes the outlook for commercial real estate.

 Will office occupancy rates pick up anytime soon?
-It is unlikely.
+It’s unlikely.
 A recent analysis by Green Street, a real estate advisory firm, states that it could take five years or more for U.S. office occupancy to reach the level it was at before the pandemic.

 ESG considerations

-The following is a brief description of the meaning of each ESG component:
+The following is a brief definition of each ESG component:

 • Environmental: This refers primarily to the building’s carbon footprint, waste management, and water usage.